 First up are Page Actions.
-Page Actions perform an automated action when a Prospect visits a page – simple, but when planned out can be impactful.
+Page Actions inject action into your page views because when a prospect visits a page Pardot can take an automated action – simple, but when planned out can be impactful.

-- Score change: you can define an additional score on top of your Pardot org’s baseline scoring model for page views.
-This means Page Actions stand out from page views.
+- Score change: Define an additional score on top of your Pardot org’s baseline scoring model for page views.
+This means Page Actions stand out from normal page views.

 - Activity callout: Page Actions also stand out from page views in Engagement History on leads and contacts in Salesforce.
 This is handy if you want to call out a specific web page in your prospect activity for the benefit of other teams, especially BDRs or salespeople.

 Let’s now look at attribution in order to achieve the holy grail of Pardot marketing.